 How do I cancel my phone contract?

 The process of cancelling is quite straightforward.
-Contact customer support and navigate to the ‘Thinking of leaving us?’ option, or words to that effect.
+Either use the Text-To-Switch option covered at the beginning of this article or go the direct route and contact customer support.
+You'll usually need to navigate to the ‘Thinking of leaving us?’ option, or words to that effect.

-You’ll need to give 30 days’ notice and then agree any fees that might be outstanding if you’re cancelling early.
+30 days’ notice is required, plus any fees that might be outstanding if you’re cancelling early.

 We recommend not agreeing to anything there and then, but instead ask that offers be noted on your account so that you can come back after you’ve thought about it some more.